basvdberg/cicd_azure_devops_adf_and_sql/README.md

 - az deployment group create -f ./iac.bicep -g rg-betl --verbose --mode Complete

 5. go to portal.azure.com to view the results

+6. don't forget to delete your resources when you are done using:
+- az deployment group create -f ./empty.bicep -g rg-betl --verbose --mode Complete